hyperledger-labs/minifabric/docs/RunningOnArm.md

 Function calls such as, "atomic.storeInt64()" (https://github.com/hyperledger/fabric/blob/v2.2.0/gossip/identity/identity.go#L261) are causing this segmentation fault.
 The problem is related to the 64-bit alignment of 64-bit words accessed atomically, as described here https://github.com/golang/go/issues/23345.
 Since Hyperledger Fabric holds numerous unaligned structs, there is no quick fix for this issue.
 Therefore, using a 64-bit architecture instead is recommended (e.g. raspios-bullseye-arm64).

-## Considerations for ARM64
+## Fabric Images for ARM64

+To build your own arm64 compatible images, refer to https://github.com/chinyati/Hyperledger-Fabric-ARM64-images.

-To run ARM64 docker images compatible with minifabric, make sure your images are fullfilling the following requirements.
+Running arm64 docker images compatible with minifabric, make sure your images are fullfilling the following requirements.

-###Cli container image
+### Cli Container Image

-Make sure jq is installed inside the minifabric cli container, the command <code>minifab stats</code> uses jq to retrieve the HTTP status code from the response message of the running containers. <code>minifab stats</code> is also invoked by <code>minifab up</code> and without a OK feedback, the process exits.
+Make sure jq (https://stedolan.github.io/jq/) is installed inside the minifabric cli container, the command <code>minifab stats</code> uses jq to retrieve the HTTP status code from the JSON response of the running containers. <code>minifab stats</code> is also invoked by <code>minifab up</code> and without the JSON repsonse with a OK feedback, the process exits.

-###Chaincode containers
+### Chaincode Containers

 Before installing the chaincode (your own or the simpleCC) with <code>minifab install</code> it is necessary to set the core chaincode builder in the spec.yaml as described here https://github.com/hyperledger-labs/minifabric/blob/main/docs/README.md#working-with-customised-chaincode-builders.